 If your gums are red or swollen, often bleed, or are otherwise irritated, there is a strong chance that you may have gingivitis—which is the earliest and most common form of gum disease.
-The National Institute of Dental and Craniofacial Research recommends that you schedule an appointment with your dentist as soon as possible.
+The National Institute of Dental and Craniofacial Research recommends that you schedule an appointment with your dentist as soon as possible for gingivitis treatment near you.
 Your dentist can provide personalized advice, and you may want to discuss some of these home remedies, which are proven effective at preventing and reversing gingivitis.

 - Brushing twice a day – The most important steps you can take to prevent and reverse gingivitis is to brush after breakfast and again before going to sleep.
 Use a fluoride toothpaste that has the American Dental Association Seal of Acceptance.
 Use a soft-bristled toothbrush or electric toothbrush, and replace the brush or brush head every three to four months or as soon as there are visible signs of wear.